Mount Ryōzen: Ryōzen Castle

 Acting in support of the Southern Court, Kitabatake Akiie fortified the temple of Ryōzen-ji and turned it into his residence, which he proclaimed to be Ryōzen Castle.
 Acting as governor of the province of Mutsu, he proclaimed it to be the provincial capital.
 Kitabatake Akiie received the support of the 7th hereditary chieftain of the Date clan, Date Yukitomo against the forces of the Northern Court led by Ashikaga Takauji.
-In 1337 he led a campaign south, waging battle several times before he was killed on May 22, 1338 at the age of 21.
+In 1337 he led a campaign south, waging battle several times before he was killed on May 22, 1338, at the age of 21.
 Ryōzen Castle remained for nine years after Akiie's death, before it was destroyed by the Northern Court's army.
-The site was excavated in 1980, with a large amount of artifacts discovered, including Seto ware pottery and coins from Sung dynasty China.
+The site was excavated in 1980, with a large amount of artifacts discovered, including Seto ware pottery and coins from Song dynasty China.
 The site was designated a National Historic Site of Japan in 1934.